 Commercial Litigation.
 Alex represents plaintiffs—often entrepreneurs or small businesses—in all kinds of commercial disputes.
 Alex recently represented an executive at a startup for unpaid sales commissions for ongoing business in connection with his departure from the company and severance.
 Alex successfully settled the case and preserved the client’s shares of the company, which were worth several hundred thousand dollars when the company was acquired several months later.

-Prior to joining Stueve Siegel Hanson, Alex practiced at a boutique complex litigation firm, where he prosecuted business and class action cases nationwide.
-A transplant from St. Louis, he enjoys spending time with his wife, Katrina, and his two black Labrador Retrievers (Bernie and Brooks), traveling, and supporting the Missouri Tigers, St. Louis Cardinals, and St. Louis Blues.
+Alex has been named a Super Lawyers “Rising Star” each year since 2016.
+Prior to joining Stueve Siegel Hanson, he practiced at a boutique complex litigation firm, where he prosecuted business and class action cases nationwide.
+A transplant from St. Louis, he enjoys spending time with his wife, two sons, and two Labrador Retrievers, traveling, and supporting the Missouri Tigers, St. Louis Cardinals, St. Louis Blues, and Kansas City Chiefs.

 Defective Guardrail End Terminal Litigation, Circuit Court of Jackson County: Alex is part of a team serving as class counsel for Jackson County, Missouri and a certified class of government entities seeking to recoup the cost of removing and replacing defective and dangerous end terminals from the manufacturer.

 Casino Wage and Hour Litigation, Multiple Jurisdictions: Alex is co-lead counsel in four cases challenging habitual wage and hour violations by casinos and hospitality companies for a variety of wage and hour issues, including failure to provide a tip credit notice before paying a sub-minimum wage, failure to include the tip credit in the regular rate of pay for overtime, permitting managers and supervisors’ participation in tip pools, deducting gaming licenses from employees’ wages, and improper timeclock rounding.